 The Growth of Stablecoins and Their Share of M2: Analyzing the Potential to Disrupt the Payment Market

-How Stablecoins Are Encroaching on M2
+How Stablecoins Are Eating into M2

-In 2020, stablecoins were effectively at 0%, but by 2026 they had risen to about 1.4% of U.S. M2.
+In 2020, their share was effectively 0%, but by 2026 stablecoins have reached about 1.4% of U.S. M2.

 1) Why the Current Growth Rate Makes Payment Market Replacement Nearly Impossible